WHO wants HIV patients treated sooner to save lives, halt spread

 Swift progress has also been made in getting more HIV patients into treatment, with 9.7 million people getting life-saving AIDS drugs in 2012, up from just 300,000 people a decade earlier, according to latest WHO data also published on Sunday.

 Indian generics companies are leading suppliers of HIV drugs to Africa and to many other poor countries.
-Major Western HIV drugmakers include Gilead Sciences, Johnson & Johnson and ViiV Healthcare, which is majority-owned by GlaxoSmithKline.
+Major Western HIV drugmakers include Gilead Sciences (GILD.O), Johnson & Johnson (JNJ.N) and ViiV Healthcare, which is majority-owned by GlaxoSmithKline (GSK.L).

 "IRREVERSIBLE DECLINE"?